• Skip to primary navigation

 #5: No, it’s not like ‘Bama Rush

-I know all the tiktoks will make it seem otherwise, but Vandy’s rush is nowhere near as intimidating as larger SEC schools like Ole Miss or ‘Bama.
+I know all the tiktoks will make it seem otherwise, but Vandy’s rush is nowhere near as intense as larger SEC schools like Ole Miss or ‘Bama.
 There’s no judgements on your appearance or how much money you spent over recruitment.
-Vanderbilt doesn’t use words like “pledges” or “rush” anymore.
+Vanderbilt doesn’t even use words like “pledges” or “rush” anymore.
 Instead, you’ll be a potential new member attending formal recruitment.
 Greek Life is to find a family, not to exclude others!

 #4: You don’t need to buy a whole new wardrobe